Philip Slater: Brandeis

 Slater became an associate professor at Brandeis in 1961, and full professor and chair of the sociology department in 1969.
-He later recalled that the sociology department was disliked by other faculty and faced major pushback because the department was progressive and unified in their pedagogical approach.
+He later recalled that the sociology department was disliked by other faculty and faced major pushback because it was progressive and unified in its pedagogical approach.
 According to his daughter much later, Slater felt that academia was too "petty".
 His book, The Pursuit of Loneliness (1970) was released to wide acclaim while he was still at Brandeis.
 It was part of emerging popular discourse in the 1960s and 1970s to question the value of rugged individualism, and Slater's book followed that trend.
+The book was "a searing critique of American culture", writes Craig Lambert, "describing many of its ills—violence, inequality, and worship of technology among them—as fallout of the national cult of individualism that fostered isolation, competition, and loss of community."

 Social psychologist Kenneth Keniston reviewed the book positively, making note of Slater's core argument: material abundance had rendered older cultural appeals to scarcity in support of individualism moot and irrelevant, which conflicted with newer cultural values and attempts at progress, which were blocked by the older, obsolete paradigm which prevented social change.
 Slater argues that the future that Americans were trying to create is, paradoxically, one that avoids looking into the future, and ultimately, one that serves technology instead of being served by it.
 Slater believed this old approach was fundamentally authoritarian and anti-human.
 "It spends hundreds of billions of dollars to find ways of killing more efficiently, but almost nothing to enhance the joys of living...the old culture threatens to destroy us", he writes.

 Writer Jesse Kornbluth notes that the Pursuit of Loneliness was released at a precarious time in American history, when the country was involved in two wars, one overseas in Vietnam, and the other at home against the youth culture of the 1960s.
 Kornbluth recalled "it seemed as if the country would split apart at any minute."
 Historian Christopher Lasch gave the book a negative review, noting that Charles A. Reich had already covered much of the same material in The Greening of America (1970).
 Lasch also complained about Slater's lack of focus and habit of explaining politics in terms of psychology.
 Slater resigned from his position at Brandeis in 1971 to co-found the Greenhouse growth center in Cambridge.